bernhardAxonIvy/doc/source/engine-guide/tool-reference/engine-cockpit.rst

 On this view all configurations from a web service will be shown.
 If you wish to edit the service you can't do that here.
-But if you click on the :guilabel:`Pencil` button you will get a Snippet from this web service.
-When you want to change som configurations you can edit them in the :ref:`app-yaml` file as like you see it in the Snippet.
+But if you click on the :guilabel:`Pencil` button you will get a snippet from this web service.
+When you want to change some configurations you can edit them in the :ref:`app-yaml` file as like you see it in the snippet.

 .. figure:: images/engine-cockpit-webservice-detail.png